ViktorGeorgiev98/chatAppReact/README.md

 # chatAppReact
-A chat application using react and firebase
+A chat application using react and firebase from a youtube tutorial by Lama dev.